 The actual gross or net density permitted on a particular site depends on the size of that site, the physical characteristics of the site, and the general density standard established in relevant area plans and policies for the area in which the site is located.

-The proposed density does not negatively impact the City's ability to provide services or natural heritage or environmentally sensitive spaces, preserves open space, and does not have a negative impact on shadowing, ventilation, or privacy.
+The increased density proposed does not negatively impact the City's ability to provide services, natural heritage or environmentally sensitive spaces, shadowing, ventilation, or privacy.

 Ground Floor Oriented Policy 3.2.1c)iii)